 Arts Ecosystem Grants

 Funding for this program is pursuant to increased funding for FY2021.
-Updates will be made in December.
+Updates will be made if the program becomes available.

 Our new Arts Ecosystem provides funding of up to $5,000 to individuals or organizations for projects that help networks of artists.
 This is a new program for which we are looking for innovative ideas that support building bridges and connections between artists or provide support for artists in ways that don’t already exist.

 We are not making many rules for this program because we want to encourage innovation and experimentation.
 In our discussions with artists, arts organizations, and community leaders, we have found that creating networks of support for artists and the work they do is a real need and that our existing programs were not necessarily helpful to these ideas.
 We are happy to talk through your ideas before you get too far.
 Please feel free to email us or call us at (218) 722-0952 to start a conversation.